Research & Development

 Mechanism of action of HGF in acute kidney injury

 As HGF protects kidney cells and promotes cell growth, it has a potential to be an effective drug for treating acute kidney injury.
-We conducted early clinical trials in the U.S. with the supports of a nephrology clinic (Rogosin Institute).
-As the objective of the Phase Ia and Ib studies was to confirm the safety and pharmacokinetics of the intravenous administration of recombinant human HGF, we considered it inappropriate to enroll acute kidney injury patients who are usually under unstable condition.
+We conducted early clinical trials in the U.S. with the support of a nephrology clinic (Rogosin Institute).
+As the objective of the Phase Ia and Ib studies was to confirm the safety and pharmacokinetics of the intravenous administration of recombinant human HGF, we considered it inappropriate to enroll acute kidney injury patients whose condition is usually unstable.
 Thus, chronic kidney disease patients with relatively stable condition were enrolled in the studies.
 We received fast track designation from the U.S. Food and Drug Administration to conduct this study, which is a program to expedite the review of new drugs with immediate medical needs.

 Summary of Phase I studies in chronic kidney disease

 Based on the findings of this study, the next phase of clinical trials in patients with acute kidney injury is being designed.
 At the same time, we are also developing an additional Phase I study to be conducted in Japan (a small-scale study to determine the maximum tolerated dose in Japanese patients).
 Specifically, to develop a protocol for patients with acute kidney injury, we are continuing to interview medical experts, review other companies’ clinical trials, and examine biomarkers.
 Currently, the next phase of clinical trial is expected to be a relatively large, placebo-controlled, double-blind comparative study.
 To implement this clinical trial, we are first looking to secure funds by partnering with pharmaceutical companies.